command-line-interface-pages/.github/profile/README.md

 ## Uninstallation :disappointed:

-All tools are being installed in `/home/$USER/.local/bin` directory.
-So to remove them just run `rm` command like `rm /home/$USER/.local/bin/clip-view`.
+All tools are being installed in the `/home/$USER/.local/bin` directory.
+So to remove them just run the `rm` command like `rm /home/$USER/.local/bin/clip-view`.

 ## Expectations from the end user :books: